Paying Family Members Through Your S-Corporation

 The work your child performs must be bona-fide and age-appropriate.
 You cannot create “dummy” work to justify them being on the payroll.
 They must be paid a reasonable wage that would not be considered excessive for tax purposes.
 And the work must comply with the Federal Fair Labor Standards Act (FLSA) and state and local child labor laws.
 The FLSA provides guidelines for when and how long children can work and what types of tasks they can perform.

 Hiring your spouse, parent or child will increase the overall deductible expenses of the business since the wages, employer portion of payroll taxes, and the additional fees paid to a payroll service provider are all deductible.
 An increase in expenses will reduce the overall profit of the company.
-A reduction in the profit of the company will flow through as tax savings at the family tax level.
+A reduction in the profit of the company will flow through as tax savings.

-While hiring a spouse, parent, or child may have significant tax advantages, you must understand that an increase in payroll will mean an increase in payroll processing fees, employer payroll taxes, and overall payroll expenses.
+While hiring a spouse, parent, or child may have significant tax advantages, an increase in payroll will mean an increase in payroll processing fees, employer payroll taxes, and overall payroll expenses.
 You do not want to hire family members for perceived tax advantages if the overall cost of doing so exceeds the benefit.
-These tax savings will change if your business structure changes, as there are specific rules for a partnership, sole proprietorship, or corporation when employing a family member.
+These tax savings will change if your business structure changes, as there are different rules for a partnership, sole proprietorship, or corporation when employing a family member.